Questions about the tree viewers

 public domain onlyvisualization (Settings→

 Image Sources→ Public Domain).
-Higher resolution SVG images can be exported as screenshots from our expert version/life_expert.
+Higher resolution SVG images can be exported as screenshots from our screenshot tool.

 Q: How long did this take to build?

-A: The quick answer is, a very, very long time...
-To give the longer answer as well though, the idea of OneZoom was first conceived in 2011, so it's been more than 7 years already to get from nothing to the current state of the project.
+A: We hope that the tree of life explorer itself seems really simple and easy to operate from a user perspective.
+This might suggest the idea that making it work was also simple.
+It is really not, so the quick answer is that it took us, a very, very long time...
+To give the longer answer as well though, the idea of OneZoom was first conceived in spring 2011, so it's been more than a decade already to get from nothing to the current state of the project.
 There have been some periods of really intensive work - for example in the run up to our launch as a charity with the OneZoom software version 2, Yan Wong and James Rosindell worked solidly together for 3 full days with only 5 hours sleep (in total!).